debdeepbh/numerical/crack/README.md

 # Usage

 * To create the reference neighbourhood array: ref.
-Should take 48s on a decent CPU.
+Took 48s on my CPU.
 `ref = nbd();`

 * Draw the initial mesh